-- To ensure that all practices of each academy and its stakeholders contribute towards the safeguarding and promoting of the welfare of all young people - pupils' welfare is of paramount importance. - To emphasise how safeguarding and promoting the welfare of all young people is the primary responsibility of all staff, governors, and volunteers. - To detail the procedures to follow to ensure the safe recruitment of staff, governors, and volunteers to a school academy. - To outline the safe working practices that all staff, governors, and volunteers should undertake when working with young people. - To communicate clear procedures for identifying, reporting, and recording suspected cases of abuse, extremism, and radicalisation. - To support the mission, vision and values of the Trust and its member academies.
+- 1. To ensure that all practices of each academy and its stakeholders contribute towards the safeguarding and promoting of the welfare of all young people children' welfare is of paramount importance. - 2.
+To emphasise how safeguarding and promoting the welfare of all young people is the primary responsibility of all staff, governors, and volunteers. - 3.
+To detail the procedures to follow to ensure the safe recruitment of staff, governors, and volunteers to a school academy. - 4.
+To outline the safe working practices that all staff, governors, and volunteers should undertake when working with young people. - 5.
+To communicate clear procedures for identifying, reporting, and recording suspected cases of abuse, extremism, and radicalisation. - 6.
+To support the mission, vision and values of the Trust and its member academies.